Rashtriya Ispat Nigam: Township

 The Visakhapatnam Steel Plant Township (VSPT), also known as Ukkunagaram (lit.
 'Steel City') was developed on 8000 acres of land, providing housing and accommodations for many of the employees.
 The township has 8200 dwellings spread over 12 sectors and 3900 acres, as well as a green belt of 4260 acres.
-The town also has multiple temples, churches, a mosque, gurudwara, athletic facilities, hospital, police station, post office, shopping malls, schools, indoor and outdoor stadiums.
+The town also has several temples, churches, a mosque, gurdwara, athletic facilities, hospital, police station, post office, shopping malls, schools, indoor and outdoor stadiums.
 Some of the most famous temples include the Shivalayam, Goddess Kali temple, Venkateshwara temple, Shirdi Baba temple, Puri Jagannadh temple, Tri-Shakti temple, Ayyapa temple, and the Sathya Sai Baba Mandir.
-Besides, there are marriage halls and clubs for conducting various activities for entertainment such as screening of movies, hosting parties, felicitating people and celebrating festivals.
+There are also marriage halls and clubs for conducting various activities for entertainment such as screening of movies, hosting parties, felicitating people and celebrating festivals.